TakingItCasual/easymc/docs/getting_started.rst

     ec2mc server create mc_template eu-west-2 server_name_goes_here --elastic_ip

-(A template for a modded server is also included: "cnb_template".
+(A template for a Forge server is also included: "cnb_template".
 See Customization_ for how to make your own template.)

 .. _IAM Management Console: https://console.aws.amazon.com/iam/home#/users